ibm-cloud-docs/cloud-infrastructure/the-classic-to-v2v.md

 3. (Optional) Order IBM Cloud Transit Gateway if you want to migrate over the private interface or if there is no internet connectivity/public interface.

-4. Setup and provision IBM Cloud VPC and VSI
+4. Set up and provision IBM Cloud VPC and VSI

 5. Source and target preparation